cunnie/writings/i_am_become_forever.md

 "It happened.
 I didn't try or do anything."

 Tyrion's voice sounded far-off.
 "Everything is becoming more transparent, Julia.
 I fear I have little time left.
-Watch out for Gates: Gates is neither bad nor good, that's not a paradigm in which he exists.
+Watch out for Gates: Gates is neither good nor evil, that's not an axis on which he exists.
 Gates's axis is threat-severity, and you are at the dangerous end of that scale.
 Don't be fooled: Gates may sound like the voice of reason, but Gates is about threat-containment and nothing more."